FAQ’s

 What makes you different as a Christian?

-I am a follower of Jesus, that is a deeply held faith.
-I am trained in counseling psychology.
-Although I can easily counsel without incorporating a Biblical worldview and frequently do, I believe in the truth of a Biblical worldview and that is the lens I use as I evaluate counseling theories and techniques.
-I love theology and studying the Bible.
-This enables me to easily to incorporate scripture into counseling for my clients who desire that.
-It naturally flows out of who I am.
+We are followers of the way of Jesus, each have a deeply held faith.
+We are also both trained in counseling psychology.
+Although we can easily counsel without incorporating a Biblical worldview and frequently do, we both believe in the truth of a Biblical worldview and that is the lens we use as we evaluate counseling theories and techniques.
+We both love theology and studying the Bible.
+This enables us to easily incorporate scripture into counseling for our clients who desire that.
+It naturally flows out of who we are.

 Do you only counsel Christians?

 Absolutely not.
-I have worked well with people of various belief systems.
-I do not discriminate on the basis of race, gender, religion, national origin, disability, or sexual orientation.
-If significant differences, such as culture or belief systems, exist between us, I will work to understand those differences.
-I was trained from a Christian Worldview approach meaning I can counsel from a secular, Christian, or integrated approach.
-On the new client paperwork you will check if you want Christian counseling, prayer, etc. as part of your therapeutic process.
+We have worked well with people of various belief systems.
+We do not discriminate on the basis of race, gender, religion, national origin, disability, or sexual orientation.
+If significant differences, such as in culture or belief system, exist between us, we will work to understand those differences or refer you to a different therapist.
+We were both trained from a Christian Worldview approach meaning we can counsel from a secular, Christian, or integrated approach.
+During the intake process, you will check if you want Christian counseling, prayer, etc. as part of your therapeutic process.
 If you check “no” there is no judgement made and no questions asked.
-I have many Christian clients who check “no” as well for personal reasons.
+We have many Christian clients who check “no” as well for personal reasons.

 Where are you located?

-I offer both secure telehealth video and in person appointments.
+We offer both secure telehealth video and in person appointments.
 The office is at the Plano/Frisco border off 121.
-My address is 8105 Rasor Blvd, Suite 217, Plano, TX 75024.
+Our address is 8105 Rasor Blvd, Suite 217, Plano, TX 75024.
 Click this link for a map.

 What hours do you see clients?